Man Utd beat Forest to close in on League Cup final

 United were largely untroubled in the second half, coming agonisingly close to extending their lead when Christian Eriksen rattled the crossbar from the edge of the box in the 54th minute.

-The visitors continued to threaten sporadically and rounded off a comfortable night when Fernandes slotted home after a clever pass from substitute Anthony Elanga.
+The visitors continued to threaten and rounded off a comfortable night when Fernandes slotted home after a clever dinked pass from substitute Anthony Elanga.

 Newcastle, chasing their first domestic trophy since 1955, beat Southampton 1-0 on Tuesday in their first-leg match..